Here’s a charming, easily readable tale of Claude Shannon and how he came up with information theory:

 The typical strings are not individually the most probable strings!
 But if you randomly generate a string, it’s very probable that it lies in the typical set.
 That sounds a bit paradoxical, but if you think about it, you’ll see it’s not.
 Think of repeatedly flipping a coin that has a 90% chance of landing heads up.
 The most probable single outcome is that it lands heads up every time.
 But the typical outcome is that it lands up close to 90% of the time.
 And, there are lots of ways this can happen.
 So, if you flip the coin a bunch of times, there’s a very high chance that the outcome is typical.

 It’s easy to see how this result is the key to the noisy channel coding theorem.
-The ‘typical set’ has few elements compared to the whole set of strings with letters.
+In general, the ‘typical set’ has few elements compared to the whole set of strings with letters.
 So, you can make short codes for the strings in this set, and compress your message that way, and this works almost all the time.
 How much you can compress your message depends on the entropy .

 So, we’re seeing the link between information and entropy!